Nukesor/comfy-table/README.md

 Comfy-table tries to provide utility for building beautiful tables, while being easy to use.

-**Warning:** This library is quite young and very actively maintained.
-There may be still some bugs, event though I'm continuously writing tests to cover all features.
+**Warning:** This library is quite young and very actively developed.
+There still may be some bugs, event though I'm continuously writing tests to cover all features.
-If you find anything, please create an issue and I'll try to fix it as soon as possible.
+If you find anything, please create an issue.
+I'll then try to fix them as soon as possible.

 Features: